HaiPingCao/python-yt-info-extractor/README.md

-# python-yt-info-extractor
-A yt-dlp based python script to extract youtube's video info and audio link.
+A youtube video, music downloader using python and yt-dlp